ProjetsPL/treehouse-theme/_posts/us/2020-08-14-6-common-mistakes-you-should-avoid-when-decorating-studio-apartment.md

 A new apartment requires good planning from the beginning.
 At this stage, one can make a lot of mistakes that will affect the comfort of living in the future.
 Of course, you might **design everything drawing inspiration from the internet or sales catalogs.** It requires a lot of attention and takes a lot of time.
 Matching the right furniture, accessories and finishing materials might be problematic in some cases - even for a specialist.
 For this reason many homeowners consider hiring an interior designer.

-**Thanks to modern graphic software, a specialist is able to prepare a draft of the project, along with a full vizualization.** It will help you to get the idea how a particular interior might look like and allow you to implement necessary changes - without really affecting the apartment.
+**Thanks to modern graphic software, a specialist is able to prepare a draft of the project, along with a full visualization.** It will help you to get the idea how a particular interior might look like and allow you to implement necessary changes - without really affecting the apartment.

  Are you wondering how much hiring a professional designer costs?
 It all depends on how big and complicated the project is.
-The full service usually involves designing a project and a supervision during the fuurnishing process.
+The full service usually involves designing a project and a supervision during the furnishing process.
 The more unusual the project, the higher the cost.

 {% fig %}